Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

-Includes digital pre-order of Patterns For Resonant Space LP.
+Includes unlimited streaming of Patterns For Resonant Space LP

 In tonality and design, "Patterns for Resonant Space" soundtracks a solitary journey through old photographs, building and deconstructing each composition in tandem with each narrative.
 The group’s pianist, Ian Temple, describes the recording process: